SushantPoman/Study/Microservices notes.md

 - Embarkx - https://www.youtube.com/watch?v=EeQRAxXWDF4&t=1s

-### Zookeeper used to manage topics/partition/cluster using api gateway technique.

-AutoConfiguration:
-- property management(application.properties/ym) -
-- dependency management(pom.xml) -

 ## Kafka:
-Apache kafka is like a communication system that helps different parts of computer system exchange data by publishing and subscribing to topics.
+- Apache kafka is like a communication system that helps different parts of computer system exchange data by publishing and subscribing to topics.
+- Zookeeper used to manage topics/partition/cluster using api gateway technique.

 <img src="images/kafka_archi.png" alt="image" width="500" height="auto">